silverstripe/silverstripe-security-extensions/README.md

 This module is a polyfill for some security related features that will become part of the core SilverStripe product, but are required for older Silverstripe 3.7 and 4.x support in the meantime.

+This module will _not_ be made compatible with CMS 5 - instead, its functionality has been folded back into the core modules.

 ## Installation

 ```